quicwg/base-drafts/draft-ietf-quic-transport.md

 encode.

-The QUIC variable-length integer encoding reserves the two most significant bits of the first octet to encode a length value.
-The length of the integer is two to the power of the integer value of those two bits, in octets.
+The QUIC variable-length integer encoding reserves the two most significant bits of the first octet to encode the base 2 logarithm of the integer encoding length in octets.
 The integer value is encoded on the remaining bits, in network byte order.

 This means that integers are encoded on 1, 2, 4, or 8 octets and can encode 6, 14, 30, or 62 bit values respectively.  {{integer-summary}} summarizes the